US Imposes Sanctions On 2 Officials At International Criminal Court - Treasury - UrduPoint

 US Imposes Sanctions On 2 Officials At International Criminal Court - Treasury

-The US government is imposing sanctions on a prosecutor and another official working with the International Criminal Court (ICC) in The Hague, the Treasury Department announced on Wednesday
+WASHINGTON (UrduPoint News / Sputnik - 03rd September, 2020) The US government is imposing sanctions on a prosecutor and another official working with the International Criminal Court (ICC) in the Hague, the Treasury Department announced on Wednesday.

 "The following individuals have been added to OFAC [Office of Foreign Assets Control]'s SDN [Specially Designated Nationals] List," the Treasury Department said in a sanctions update.
 It named the two individuals as Prosecutor Fatou Bensouda from The Gambia and Phakiso Mochochoko from Lesotho.